 Adastra’s Robert Turner (VP Analytics & Cloud) and Ray Modad (Director of Sales, US Adastra) were interviewed by Crain’s Detroit Press to discuss Adastra’s recent expansion into Detroit.
 Read below to learn about the exciting growth we plan to bring to Detroit.
-To view the original article, you can visit here.

 -Expansion will create 20 jobs in Detroit